Greenfin17/LunchBuddies/Readme.md

-﻿#Lunch Buddies
+#Lunch Buddies
-- c# console exercies using classes and composition
+## c# console exercies using classes and composition